mjdarby/Hermes/README.md

     django-bootstrap3==5.1.1
     django-ipware==0.1.0

-Make sure you include 'hermes' and 'bootstrap3' in your settings.py's INSTALLED_APPS list.
-You'll need to set up the urls.py too, but it should be no different from adding any other application to your project.
+Drop this directory into your new project and make sure you include 'hermes' and 'bootstrap3' in your settings.py's INSTALLED_APPS list.
+Add the following (or something like it) to your project's urls.py:

+    url(r'hermes/', include('hermes.urls', namespace='hermes')),

 You also need to include

     hermes.context_processors.hermes_context_processor

-in your list of context processors.
+in your list of context processors in settings.py.
+The rest of your Django project can be configured as normal.

 ## django-bootstrap3
 This project uses django-bootstrap3 to streamline development.
 It's pretty cool, you should check it out!